tyoeer/Chaoshead/docs/path.md

 ```Lua
 path.head, path.tail
 ```
-The Read-only first and last __PathNode__s of this path respectively.
+The Read-only first and last [PathNode](#pathnode)s of this path respectively.

 ```Lua
 path.world
 ```
-The __World__ this path belongs to.
+The [World](level.md) this path belongs to.
 Nil if it's not bound to a level.
 DO NOT edit this directly.

 ```Lua
 for node in path:iterateNodes() do